mariajuliagrin/mariajuliagrin/README.md

 ### Hi!
 I'm Maria Júlia Aguiar! ☺

-- 👩🏻‍💻 I'm pursuing PhD in Electrical Engineering.
+- 👩🏻‍💻 I'm Graduated in Control and Automation Engineering and master's degree in Electrical Engineering at the Federal University of Juiz de Fora.".

 <div>